 4. After activating your TP-Link ID, come back to the TP-Link Cloud page to log in.
-The first-time login TP-Link ID will be bound automatically to your cloud router as an Admin.
+The TP-Link ID used to log in to the router for the first time will be automatically bound as an Admin.

-- To learn more about the Admin and User TP-Link ID, refer to Manage the User TP-Link IDs. - · Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - You can register another TP-Link ID via the Tether APP.
-Please refer to Manage the Router via the TP-Link Tether App to install the app and register a new one - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, click Unbind in the Device Information section.
+- To learn more about the Admin and User TP-Link ID, refer to Manage the User TP-Link IDs. - · Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - Once you have registered a TP-Link ID on the web management page, you can only register another TP-Link ID via the Tether APP.
+Please refer to Manage the Router via the TP-Link Tether App to install the app and register a new one. - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, an click Unbind in the Device Information section.